Accidents in School Zones: What You Need to Know

 - When crossing the street in front of a bus, be at least 10 feet in front of the vehicle.
 Make eye contact with the driver to be sure you are seen.

-- Parents must follow drop off and pick up policies at the school.
+- Parents should follow drop off and pick up policies set by the school.

 - Drivers should adhere to speed restrictions and obey traffic controls in school zones.
 In Oregon, the speed limit is 20 mph in school zones.
-Children have a much better chance of surviving an accident when drivers adhere to this speed limit.
+Children have a much better chance of surviving an accident when drivers refrain from speeding in school zones.